19 Free or Cheap Ways To Stormproof Your Home

 5. Caulk Cracks in Your Foundation

 Help prevent your basement from flooding by caulking visible cracks in your foundation.
-Caulk is inexpensive to seal joints and cracks; you can pick it up from any hardware store.
+Caulk is an inexpensive option you can use to seal joints and cracks; you can pick it up from any hardware store (or at our Amazon link).
 Grab a cheap tube of caulk and head to the basement, filling in any gaps you see along the perimeter walls.
-This can prevent water from entering your basement and damaging your home’s structure or personal possessions.
+Doing this can prevent water from entering your basement and damaging your home’s structure or personal possessions.

 6. Install a Sump Pump in Your Basement